abudeefh/Starbucks/README.md

 7. Can we build a model that can predict the behaviour of our costumers
 8. Who should receive offers on their app and what kind of offers?

+Implementation:
+What I did for the data is the following:
+1. View the data and graph it to make sense out of it.
+2. Built a machine learning model that predicts how much someone will spend based on demographics and offer type using unsupervised machine learning.
+Understand the importance of each variable in the model

+Apply principal component analysis (PCA) from  sklearn  to find the vectors of maximal variability

+Take the transformed data and apply clustering techniques to identify groups using  k-means method

+3. Check which clusters have the highest spending and what are their characteristics

+refinement:
+To make sure I get the best results and I chose the best number of clusters that make sense to my dataset, I used the elbow method.

 Results:
 Please refer to my blog: